tcort/tcbasic/LANG.md

 ## Built-in Functions

+### π

+Symbol evaluates to Pi (`3.14159265`)

+Example:

+    10 PRINT "Enter the radius of the circle"
+    20 INPUT r
+    30 LET c = 2 * π * r
+    40 PRINT "Circumference of circle with radius ",r," is ", c

 ### RND

 Returns a random number in the range [0,1).
 The same sequence of numbers is returned in each program run.
 Use the RANDOMIZE statement to generate different sequences in each program run.